jangroth/aws-certification-notes/devops-engineer-professional.md

     * Can manually create new environment
     * Either use *swap URL* feature or manually create DNS
   * *Traffic Splitting* via Application Load Balancer
+* Can configure Elastic Beanstalk to *ignore health checks* during deployments

 <a name="4_17_3"></a>
 ### [↖](#4_17)[↑](#4_17_2_3)[↓](#4_18) Limits